olsio/otp-client/README.md

 * **algorithm**: Algorithm used to create the HMAC digest [SHA1, SHA256, SHA512]
 * **digits**: Number of digits of the generated token
 * **period**: Window lenght for the token in seconds
+* **epoch**: Unix Epoch time in milliseconds.
+If omitted, it defaults to current time

 ```js
 import OTP from 'otp-client'